 Parents who are able to do this help themselves not only reflect and let it settle, but also, really demonstrate good qualities for their kids.
 Taking a beat to figure out what you want to say, in a way that won’t embarrass your kid in front of others, is crucial.

 Kids mess up.
 A lot.
 It’s essential, however, that parents show empathy, even when doling out discipline.
 So let’s say a child hits another child, and a parent catches word of it.
 When chatting with their kid, they shouldn’t immediately jump into punishment mode.
 Instead, they should ask them how they felt before and after they did it, and why they felt it was what they had to do.
 “Once a kid feels heard and like they don’t have to defend themselves as to why they did something mean, you can say ‘I know you wanted to hurt them because you were hurt.
 But what is another thing you could have done?’ ” says Atkins.

 They Read With Them

-Research shows that four, five, and six year olds who read books about characters whose lives may be far different than their own are more open and compassionate with others experiences.
+Research shows that 4, 5, and 6 year olds who read books about characters whose lives may be far different than their own are more open and compassionate with others experiences.
 “There’s very compelling research that reading to children helps them feel connected and have empathy.
 They gain an understanding that other people have mental states, thoughts, beliefs, and preferences that are different from their own, and that underscores empathy,” says Atkins.